psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

  * NIS
  * DHCP/DNS/TFTP-boot (via dnsmasq)

-  - configuration is in the -- well documented -- ``/etc/dnsmasq.d/medusa.dnsmasq.conf``
+  - DHCP and DNS are well documented in ``/etc/dnsmasq.d/medusa.dnsmasq.conf``

- * reprepro/apache for internal distribution of packages
+  - TFTP is further discussed in the `Netboot and Preseeding docs <../preseeding>`_

  * exim4 - sends email using ``mail.ovgu.de`` as a smarthost

   - machines behind NAT (mudflap specifically) use medusa as a smarthost